Famous Festivals In South Korea │ Overview of All The Best Festivals

 Location: 595, Hosu-ro, Ilsandong-gu, Goyang-si, Gyeonggi-do

-When: First week of October
+Dates: First week of October

-Buy Tickets: On site or online
+Tickets: Can be bought on site or online

-Famous Festivals in Korea in Winter
+Famous Winter Festivals in Korea

 1. Hwacheon Sancheoneo Ice Festival